n8willis/opentype-shaping-documents/opentype-shaping-arabic.md

 copies of the extension glyph must be placed between the midpoint and each end of the mark.

 Following this procedure ensures that the same number of extensions is used on each side of the mark so that it remains symmetrical.

 Finally, the decomposed mark must be reordered as follows:

+  - All of the glyphs in the sequence for the mark, _except_ for the final glyph, are repositioned as a group so that they precede the word to which the mark is attached.
+  - The final glyph in the mark sequence is repositioned to the end of the word.

 ### 5. Applying the language-form substitution features from GSUB ###